Which entropy for general physical theories?: A case study: the information content in Bilocal Classical Theory

-The notion of classicality that is mentioned in the first postulate is that of definition \ref{def:classicaltheories}.
-Given that the pure states are the vertices of a simplex, any other state can be uniquely decomposed in terms of pure ones.
-According to postulate \ref{pos:parallel}, each time we compose in parallel a state with itself, a uniformly distributed sign appears.
+for all local indices $i,j,k$ and signs $s_1,s_2$.
+As already mentioned, as a consequence of bilocality BCT admits of entangled states.
+More precisely, all the pure states of any bipartite system are entangled \cite{PhysRevA.102.052216}.

+According to equation \eqref{eq:state_composition}, each time we compose in parallel a state with itself, there is an additional degree of freedom $s$ associated with a sign $+$ or $-$ which can be either of the two values with the same probability $\frac{1}{2}$.
 This entails that a message of length $N$ that is emitted from a source, described by $\sum_i p_i |i)_{\rA}=|\rho)_{\rA}\in\st_1(\rA)$, can be written as follows

 where $\bi$ and $\s$ collectively denote the string of $N$ local indices and of $N-1$ signs respectively.
-Notice that, according to the rule of Eq.~\eqref{eq:quadripartite}, the string of signs $\s$ depends order in which the $N$ systems are associated.
+Notice that, according to the rule of Eq.~\eqref{eq:quadripartite}, the string of signs $\s$ depends on the order in which the $N$ systems are associated.
 If the order of composition changes, however, one just has a change in the string of signs $\s'=f(\s)$, according to Eq.~\eqref{eq:quadripartite}, which is immaterial since $\s$ is a dummy index and $f$ is an invertible function.
 Anyway, for the sake of clarity, we will ubiquitously adopt the convention that the expression in Eq.~\eqref{eq:message} refers to the composite system $(\ldots((\rA_1\rA_2)\rA_3)\ldots\rA_{N-1})\rA_N$.